cyfdecyf/ifstat/README.md

 - For ER-12, collecting 8 interfaces takes 1% ~ 2% CPU usage

 Memory (`RES`) used is less than 4800 bytes.

+## Known issue

+When hardware offloading enabled, rx/tx bytes/packets statistics may be far below actual value.
+I guess because packets are forwarded directly by hardware and thus not counted on some interfaces.

+For me, the reduced 50us NAT+forwarding latency is more valuable than correct statistics.
+So I will keep offloading enabled and only disable it when needing correct statistics.

 ## Debugging netdata plugin